halbrd/Lemmy/README.md

 # Lemmy
 Your friendly neighbourhood Discord bot

+Note: Lemmy is being re-written in /lemmy-2.
+The new codebase is much nicer.

 # Lemmy Reference Page
 Reference for the non-technical side of Lemmy can be found at http://lynq.me/lemmy/